 In other words, it stops your furnace from running if the unit can’t vent properly.
 It’s a check on your health and safety as much as an operational performance feature.

-That's all fine and good, but the switch itself is also prone to getting clogged.
-There's a little hole in part of the switch assembly that can become clogged with debris and trip the switch.
-When this happens, the switch "tells" the furnace that the vent pipe is blocked.
-That's not true, of course.
+That’s all fine and good, but the switch itself is also prone to get clogged.
+There’s a little hole in part of the switch assembly that can become clogged with debris and trips the switch.
+When this happens, the switch “tells” the furnace that the vent pipe is blocked.
+That’s not true, of course.
 The vent pipe is usually fine.
 Someone just needs to clean out the switch.

 When you have this problem, we usually have to remove the inducer fan motor and clean it to remove any debris that might be blocking the hole.
 After that, you’re usually good to go.

 Those are two of the most common furnace problems.
 But there’s a third.